 The City of Manningham has been infected with Labor Party factionalism for the first time in its history after Labor Mayor Charles Pick put together a 5 person group of councillors who actually signed a six page manifesto outlining how they would rule.
-The other 4 members of the ruling clique include fellow Labor councillors Meg Downie and Ivan Reid, along with former Liberal Graeme MacMillan and deputy mayor Fred Chuah.
+The other 4 members of the ruling clique include fellow Labor councillors Meg Downie and Ivan Reid, along with small government advocate Graeme MacMillan and deputy mayor Fred Chuah.

 The minority four councillors left out in the cold were Liberal Geoff Gough, Greens member David Ellis and the two Heide ward independents, Stephen Mayne and Grace La Vella.

 The 25-year-old mayor worked with 4 first time councillors and their most common bond was that "something is rotten at Manningham" and an enormous amount of things need to be changed.
 Some thought it looked like "getting square" for perceived past grievances.
 With one of the strongest management teams in Victorian local government comprising more than 100 years of council experience, it was probably inevitable that problems would emerge as the inexperienced brigade went about attempting to change everything.